keithhilen/api-accelerate/Readme.md

 ### Startup and Config

-The API Accelerate run script starts the app.
-This script also provides control to stop the app gracefully.
-It listens for Ctl-C, terminates the app and waits for it to finish.
+The **run** script starts the app.
+This script also provides control to stop the app gracefully by listening for **Ctl-C** and terminating gracefully.

-Invoke the run script with this command:
+Once the **start** script is configured in **package.json**, the app can be started with this command:

 ```
 npm start
 ```

-This command prompts API Accelerate to create, configure and run an app.
-It then looks for the config file in the project root and begin.
-By default it scans folder **routes** for route files.
-It loads each file it finds and calls the entry point to configure it.
-Note that the framework passes an Express router object.
-Routes are added to this object per Express.
+This command prompts the framework to create, configure and run an app.
+It starts by looking for the config file in the project root.
+By default it then scans folder **routes** for route files.
+It loads each route file it finds and calls the entry point to initialize it.
+The framework passes an **Express** router object to the entry point.
+Routes are added to this object.

 ### Requests

-When a request comes in, the route passes it to a controller for processing.
+When a request arrives, the route passes it to a controller for processing.
 The controller receives the request, extracts a responder object and uses it to respond back to the client.

 The request object contains a property called **app**.
 This provides access to framework services, such as logging and database querying.